dotnet/csharplang/proposals/csharp-7.0/tuples.md

 The evaluation order of deconstruction assignment expressions is "breadth first":

-**ISSUE:** This is the first place I've seen deconstruction mentioned in the same breath as assignment.
-If deconstruction can only occur on the LHS of a (simple?, compound?) assignment, should deconstruction be covered under assignment rather than in its own section?
-If the two are in spearate sections, the expression grammar needs to have the new production, tuple_deconstruction_expression, plugged into it.
-From my experience with tuples, patterns, and _ wildcards in other languages, I'm thinking that the V7.0 support for tuple deconstruction is the beginning of a more general pattern support mechanism to come later.
-If that is the case, perhaps we should admit that and start using pattern-related terminology and organization.
-If so, that suggests tuple deconstruction should be separate from the assignment operator, in a (pre-)patterns section that will be expanded over future spec versions.

 1. Evaluate the LHS: Evaluate each of the expressions inside of it one by one, left to right, to yield side effects and establish a storage location for each.
 1. Evaluate the RHS: Evaluate each of the expressions inside of it one by one, left to right to yield side effects
 1. Convert each of the RHS expressions to the LHS types expected, one by one, left to right.
 1. Assign each of the conversion results from Step 3 to the storage locations found in (???)

-> **Note to reviewers**: I found this in the LDM notes for July 13-16, 2016.
-I don't think it is still accurate:

-**ISSUE:** flesh out the following example with some explantory text.

 \[Example:
 ```csharp